jenkinsci/pipeline-graph-view-plugin/README.md

-# Pipeline Graph View Plugin (alpha)
+# Pipeline Graph View Plugin

 ## Introduction

 This plugin provides new Action and View to view a `WorkflowRun` via the "Pipeline Graph" visualization that was popularized in the [Blue Ocean plugin](https://github.com/jenkinsci/blueocean-plugin).

-_Disclaimer: this is currently an alpha, please raise an issue with any pipelines that don't display correctly (and do work in Blue Ocean)._

 ## Getting started